yulianalbisu/Forever-Project/README.txt

 ### Roadmap
+[]

 #### MVP
-sign in user
-receive remainder(from form filed at the beginning) write memories upload picture milestone prices
+1. Sign up
+1. Register user2
+2. File a form
+3. Interchange answers
+..*Suggest answers, send to other user
+5. Get tips
+..*from list built up

 #### 2.0
-share pictures
+1. share pictures
-share restaurants
+2. share restaurants
+..*suggest restaurants in area
-like a picture
+3. like a picture
-find hobbies
+4. find hobbies to share around area
+5. night out
+..*nanny finder in area

 #### 3.0
 find nanny site(buttons to connect to annoter website)